Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: Application to Flow Cytometry Data

 Figure \ref{fig:exp3} displays scatter plots of cellular abundances of Plcg versus PIP2 and PIP3 versus PIP2.
 Red points are for cells measured with the intervention Psitectorignin applied while blue points are cells measured without the intervention.
 As expected, Psitectorignin has a strong effect on PIP2, substantially decreasing its mean.
 Plcg and PIP3 abundances are also strongly influenced by the intervention.
 This suggests that PIP2 is a cause (either directly or possibly indirectly through other agents) of both Plcg and PIP3.
 Note that the intervention primarily effects the mean, rather than the variance, of PIP2.
 Thus the CD may struggle to identify an effect because it is sensitive to variance, not mean, shifts.
 In contrast, IV is better suited to settings where the instrument/environment effects the exposure mean.
 This is a possible explanation for why the CD did not identify PIP2 as a cause of changes of other agents in \cite{meinshausen2016methods}.

-Table \ref{tab: result-pip2} contains parameter estimates, confidence intervals, and p--values for fitting the CD and IV to the two plots in Figure \ref{fig:exp3}.
+Table \ref{tab: result-pip2} contains parameter estimates, confidence intervals, and p--values for the CD, IV and Hybrid estimators fit to the data in Figure \ref{fig:exp3}.
 As expected, the CD does not find a significant causal effect while IV does.
+The Hybrid estimator, which can leverage changes in mean or variance, produces estimates very similar to the IV.